sophiehelf/thatssometa/README.md

 This blog theme is based off of Simple Theme for Ghost.

-Current weather data is pulled in via the OpenWeather API and changes the background of any post page to an image the current weather.
+Current weather data is pulled in via the OpenWeatherMap API and changes the background of any post page to an image the current weather.